 03 Jul Univariable and multivariable analyses

-- There are three types of analyses: single variable descriptive statistics, univariable analyses (often named univariable) and multivariable (often unproperly named multivariate) analyses
+- We can consider the following three types of analyses: single variable descriptive statistics, univariable analyses (often named univariable) and multivariable (often unproperly named multivariate) analyses

 - Descriptive analyses are used to describe the data, and are useful for detecting problems

 - Univariate and multivariate analyses allow statistical comparisons (obtaining a p-value), and only multivariate analyses allow confounding factors to be taken into account

 Before starting a statistical analysis, it is necessary to have a good knowledge of your data.
 What is the proportion of women?
 How old is the oldest patient?

 Descriptive analyses answer these questions, and have the advantage of:

 - Identifying outliers, i.e. patients with extreme values.

 - To check the distribution of the data: are they normally distributed?

 It will therefore be necessary to find the real age of this patient or assign him a missing value.
 If this error is not detected and corrected, then statistical analyses taking into account age will be completely wrong.

 Carrying out a descriptive analysis is therefore a prerequisite for any statistical analysis, whether univariate or multivariate.

 Graphs are an integral part of descriptive analyses because they allow you to quickly visualize the structure of your data.